Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 - $$ (approx. $140+ USD): 4-Hour Aurora Hunt (multiple locations, limited mileage/time)

-- $$$ (approx. $200+ USD): Aurora Hunt with Guarantee (unlimited mileage, locations, and time; refund offered if bad weather)
+- $$$ (approx. $200+ USD, but discounted at the moment): Aurora Hunt with Guarantee (unlimited mileage, locations, and up to 10 hours; refund offered if bad chances due to weather)

 When Can You See the Northern Lights in Rovaniemi?